fbernutz/die-himmelstraeumerin-blog/Content/posts/2024-05-16-accessibility-uncovered-with-reveal.md

 <figure>
     <img src="../../images/2024-05-16-accessibility-uncovered-with-reveal/accessibility-workspace.png" alt="Screenshot of Reveal app.
 On the left side, there’s a list with accessibility elements.
 In the middle, the app screen is shown with rectangles for each accessibility element.
 On the right side, there are more accessibility properties for the selected element." />
-    <figcaption>Accessibility workspace in Reveal app showing the home page for VoiceOver.</figcaption>
+    <figcaption>Accessibility workspace in Reveal app showing the movie detail page for VoiceOver.</figcaption>
 </figure>

 #### When to use it?